-- 1) Counseling and testing for those at risk of HIV and STI - 2) Early initiation of medical, emotional and social care for HIV & STI-infected individuals - 3) Combating stigma and discrimination - 4) Supporting human rights (right to health, confidentiality and voluntary care) - 5) Collaborating with communities - 6) Strengthening national reporting systems (including the HIV & AIDS case reports, HIV Data Quarterly Report form, and the STI Data Quarterly report form).
+- 1) Counseling and testing for those at risk of HIV and STI - 2) Early initiation of medical, emotional and social care for HIV &STI-infected individuals - 3) Combating stigma and discrimination - 4) Supporting human rights (right to health, confidentiality and voluntary care) - 5) Collaborating with communities - 6) Strengthening national reporting systems (including the HIV & AIDS case reports, and HIV/STI Data Quarterly Report form.
+This new form is in its second year of implementation.
+The states use this form to collect STI/HIV data and submit to national office every quarter.